 Moneytype (Java Class Definition)

-items.
-It supports only a single (but customizable) internal representation
+It supports only a single (but customizable) internal representation and a

 Note that none of Java's built-in or primitive data types is satisfactory for money data, either because of insufficient range or because of rounding error.
 Therefore, this class or a similar one is required in almost all business applications written in Java.